delabi/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Courses
 =======

-You can take any edX course that you want to take.
 To learn about a course, view the About page for that course by selecting the course in the edX course list.
-The About page lists important information about the course, including a description of the course, the institution that offers the course, the hours of work that you should expect to spend on the course each week, and the course tracks that the course offers.
+The About page lists important information about the course, including a course description, the institution that offers the course, the hours of work that you should expect to spend on the course each week, and the enrollment tracks that the course offers.

-Course Tracks
+Enrollment Tracks
 *********************

-When you enroll in an edX course, you enroll in one of two course tracks, depending on whether you want to earn a verified certificate for your course.
+When you enroll in an edX course, you enroll in one of the following enrollment tracks, depending on whether you want to earn a verified certificate for your course.

-* The audit track does not offer verified certificates.
+* The audit track does not offer certificates.
 * The verified track offers verified certificates to learners who verify their identities and pass the course.

 Audit Track
 ============

-All courses offer an audit track.
+Most courses offer an audit track.
 The audit track does not include a certificate when you complete your course.
 The audit track is free of charge, and includes access to all course materials, including assignments and exams.
 You are automatically enrolled in the audit track when you enroll in a course.

+After you enroll in the audit track, if the course offers a verified track and the deadline for enrolling in the verified track has not passed, you can upgrade to the verified track.
+For more information, see :ref:`SFD Change to the Verified Track`.

 .. _SFD Verified Track: